edgarzavala/Chart.js/docs/05-Pie-Doughnut-Chart.md

 	//Number - The width of each segment stroke segmentStrokeWidth : 2,

+    //Boolean - Enable expand specific segment
+    segmentEnableExpand : false,

+    //Number - The percentage of expansion outside the chart circunference segmentExpandPercentage : 10,

     //Number - The percentage of the chart that we cut out of the middle percentageInnerCutout : 50, // This is 0 for Pie charts

 	//Number - Amount of animation steps